siddharth2016/hashnode-blog/ckjcmcgug0enskus155ss4zxt.md

 ## My Top 5 Python Libraries, I used in 2020 !

-So today marks the end of 2020, with less than 24hrs left for 1st January 2021, when I look at what I developed and learned in the past 1 year, I came to draw my top 5 python libraries that I learned and used to make some projects !
+So today marks the end of 2020, with less than 24hrs left for 1st January 2021, when I look at what I developed and learned in the past 1 year, I came to draw my top 5 python libraries that I learned and used to make some projects!

 ---